jboss-developer/jboss-eap-quickstarts/helloworld-rs/README.md

 The final push command triggers the OpenShift infrastructure to build and deploy the changes.

 Note that the `openshift` profile in the `pom.xml` file is activated by OpenShift.
-This causes the WAR built by OpenShift to be copied to the `deployments` directory and deployed without a context path.
+This causes the WAR built by OpenShift to be copied to the `deployments/` directory and deployed without a context path.

 ### Test the OpenShift Application

 When the push command returns you can test the application by getting the following URLs either via a browser or using tools such as curl or wget.
-Be sure to replace the `quickstart` in the URL with your domain name.
+Be sure to replace the `YOUR_DOMAIN_NAME` in the URL with your OpenShift account domain name.

-* <http://helloworldrs-quickstart.rhcloud.com/rest/xml> if you want *xml* or
+* <http://helloworldrs-YOUR_DOMAIN_NAME.rhcloud.com/rest/xml> if you want *xml* or
-* <http://helloworldrs-quickstart.rhcloud.com/rest/json> if you want *json*
+* <http://helloworldrs-YOUR_DOMAIN_NAME.rhcloud.com/rest/json> if you want *json*

 You can use the OpenShift command line tools or the OpenShift web console to discover and control the application.

-### Destroy the OpenShift Application
+### Delete the OpenShift Application

-If you plan to test the `jax-rs-client` quickstart on OpenShift, you may want to wait to destroy this application because it is also used by that quickstart for testing.
-When you are finished with the application you can destroy it as follows:
+If you plan to test the `jax-rs-client` quickstart on OpenShift, you may want to wait to delete this application because it is also used by that quickstart for testing.
+When you are finished with the application you can delete if from OpenShift as follows:

-        rhc app destroy -a helloworldrs
+        rhc app-delete -a helloworldrs

 _Note_: There is a limit to the number of applications you can deploy concurrently to OpenShift.
-If the `rhc app create` command returns an error indicating you have reached that limit, you must destroy an existing application before you continue.
+If the `rhc app create` command returns an error indicating you have reached that limit, you must delete an existing application before you continue.

 * To view the list of your OpenShift applications, type: `rhc domain show`
-* To destroy an existing application, type the following, substituting the application name you want to destroy: `rhc app destroy -a APPLICATION_NAME_TO_DESTROY`
+* To delete an application from OpenShift, type the following, substituting the application name you want to delete: `rhc app-delete -a APPLICATION_NAME_TO_DELETE`